apache/submarine/docs/design/SubmarineClusterServer.md

 ### Universal design

-Modular design, because Submarine (Workbench) Server exists in Submarine system, these two services need to provide clustering capabilities, so we abstract the cluster function into a separate module for development, so that Submarine (Workbench) Server can reuse the cluster function module.
+Modular design, Submarine (Workbench) Server exists in the Submarine system, these two services need to provide clustering capabilities, so we abstract the cluster function into a separate module for development so that Submarine (Workbench) Server can reuse the cluster function module.

 ### ClusterConfigure